-Now I know I’ve often said that there is a suitable champagne for every moment of your day, every kind of situation and any kind of company – regardless of what you’re eating, because drinking champagne is like having an orchestra play in your mouth – so many flavour notes and components.
-I have to agree with first lady of Champagne Madame Lily Bollinger, BUT to help you plan the the perfect celebratory in season menu, guaranteed to tease and please even the most demanding guests, I thought you might enjoy these useful rules of thumb about matching different champagne styles with food:
+BUT to help you plan the the perfect celebration menu, guaranteed to tease and please even the most demanding guests, whatever the occasion, I thought you might enjoy these useful simple rules of thumb about matching different champagne styles with food:

-VINTAGE ROSE – serious aged rose Champagnes have rich savoury characters that can stand up to high levels of herbs and spices (basil, mint, coriander).
+VINTAGE ROSE – serious aged rose Champagnes have rich savoury characters that can stand up to high levels of herbs and spices (think basil, mint, coriander).
 So vintage roses are absolutely amazing with duck and magical with Japanese dishes.

 VINTAGE – thanks to the overall palate weight and richness of vintage Champagnes, they can be matched with much richer, darker and more intensely flavoured dishes – anything goes from fish to poultry as well as veal and pork, even smoked foods.
 Vintage Champagnes are also a superlative match for many cheeses and delciate desserts.

-Considered a friend to family members of the top champagne houses in France and a great ambassador for champagne internationally, Jayne Powell (known as Champagne Jayne) is a respected Australian independent reviewer and expert in champagne.
+Considered a friend to family members of many of the champagne houses in France, international award winning champagne educator and author Jayne Powell (known as Champagne Jayne) is a respected independent reviewer and expert in champagne.
 She holds a BA honours degree with distinction in French language, the globally recognised WSET Intermediate and Advanced Certificates in wines and spirits and has studied champagne at the Institut International des Vins de Champagne in France.
 Jayne particularly enjoys facilitating nights of champagne ‘edu-tainment’ for her enterprise and private clients.